 What to Do Tonight

 Name the source.
-Is this anxiety (brain chemistry), bad theology (wrong framework), or intrusive thoughts (OCD)?
-If it's anxiety or OCD, consider talking to a counselor or doctor.
-This is not unfaith.
-It is wisdom.
-God made your brain, and He is not offended when you seek help for the brain He made.
+Is this anxiety, bad theology, or OCD?
+If it's the latter two, seek help from a counselor or doctor.
+God made your brain and is not offended when you care for it.

 Anchor in the diagnostic.
-Write this on a card.
-Put it on your nightstand.
-Read it when you wake up at 3am: "The fact that I am afraid of losing God is evidence that I belong to Him.
+Write this on a card: "The fact that I am afraid of losing God is evidence that I belong to Him.
 The dead don't fear death.
 I am alive."

 Rest.
-Go to sleep knowing that the God who holds you does not sleep.
-Your unconsciousness does not diminish His consciousness.
-Your inability to maintain vigilance does not require Him to maintain it harder.
+Sleep knowing that the God who holds you does not sleep.
 He is awake.
 He is holding.
-He will be holding when you open your eyes in the morning.
+He will be holding when you wake.

 "The Lord himself goes before you and will be with you; he will never leave you nor forsake you.
 Do not be afraid; do not be discouraged."